 Have you ever wondered: “Can sugar gliders eat tomatoes?”, I have and I’m sure many other sugar glider owners have as well.
 Sugar gliders are notoriously difficult to feed.
 Whereas other pets can be fed quite simply with a diet of pellets sugar gliders are quite a lot tougher to satisfy.
 It’s therefore not all that surprising that many people have questions about what they can (and can’t) eat safely.

 I did a lot of research on the subject and would like to share my findings with you today.
 In this post, I’ll go over everything you need to know before feeding tomatoes to your glider.
-I’ll cover whether or not this is a safe food for your glider to consume, if they enjoy eating it, and much more!
-Let’s dig in!
+I’ll cover whether or not this is a safe food for your glider to consume, whether they enjoy eating it, and much more.

 What’s (in) a tomato anyway?